ShreveportArcade/Tuesday/readme.md

 ## Features

+ * Compatible with Tiled files made with any version of Tiled.
  * Supports all features of Tiled 1.4 file format:
    * Orthographic, Hexagonal, and Isometric Maps
    * Tile Layers, Object Groups, Group Layers, and Image Layers